-- The robot controller must be switched off and secured to prevent unauthorized persons from switching it on again.

-- The controller has been shut down.

-- The power cable is de-energized.

-Cables routed from power supply connection X1 to the main switch are energized even when the main switch is switched off!
+Precondition The robot controller must be switched off and secured to prevent unauthorized persons from switching it on again.
+The controller has been shut down.
+The power cable is de-energized.
+WARNING Cables routed from power supply connection X1 to the main switch are energized even when the main switch is switched off!
 This mains voltage can cause injuries on contact.

-Work regulations

-- The manufacturer's instructions must be observed when using cleaning agents for cleaning work. - It must be ensured that no cleaning agents enter electrical components. - Do not use compressed air during cleaning work. - Do not spray with water.
+Observe the ESD guidelines.
+Work regulations The manufacturer's instructions must be observed when using cleaning agents for cleaning work.
+It must be ensured that no cleaning agents enter electrical components.
+Do not use compressed air during cleaning work.Do not spray with water.
+Procedure 1.
+Loosen and vacuum up any dust deposits.
+2. Clean robot controller with a cloth soaked with a mild cleaning agent.
+3. Clean cables, plastic parts and hoses with a solvent-free cleaning agent.

-- 1. Loosen and vacuum up any dust deposits. - 2.
-Clean robot controller with a cloth soaked with a mild cleaning agent. - 3.
-Clean cables, plastic parts and hoses with a solvent-free cleaning agent. - 4.
-Replace damaged, illegible or missing inscriptions, labels and plates.
+4. Replace damaged, illegible or missing inscriptions, labels and plates.